harivrdhn/bannerfeeds/README.md

 # bannerfeeds
-Tool to create a hashfeed for banners in events.
+Tool to create a hashfeed for banners in events for some time.